William Elphinstone, 15th Lord Elphinstone: Career

 He served as a midshipman on HMS Grampus from 1845 to 1847.

-He succeeded his second cousin in the lordship in 1861 and was elected a Scottish Representative Peer in 1867.
+He succeeded his second cousin in the lordship in 1861 and was elected a Scottish representative peer in 1867.
 Elphinstone served as a Lord-in-waiting (government whip in the House of Lords) under Benjamin Disraeli from 1874 to 1880 and under Lord Salisbury from 1885 to 1886 and from 1886 to 1889.
 In 1885, he was created Baron Elphinstone, of Elphinstone in the County of Haddington, in the Peerage of the United Kingdom.

 In February 1885, he spent three weeks in Victoria in south-eastern Australia with the English historian James Anthony Froude and his son, Ashley Anthony Froude.
 In March 1885 he accompanied the Froudes to New Zealand where they visited the Pink & White Terraces at Tarawera and stayed with Sir George Grey on Kawarau Island.
 During his travels, Lord Elphinstone kept a portfolio of sketches which the elder Froude used when he published Oceana, or, England and Her Colonies in 1886.

 Personal life

 Lord Elphinstone married Lady Constance Euphemia Murray (1838–1922), daughter of Alexander Murray, 6th Earl of Dunmore, in 1864.
-Among her siblings was Lady Susan Murray, Charles Murray, 7th Earl of Dunmore, and Lady Victoria Alexandrina (wife of Rev. Henry Cunliffe, a son of Sir Robert Cunliffe, 4th Baronet).
+Among her siblings were Lady Susan Murray, Charles Murray, 7th Earl of Dunmore, and Lady Victoria Alexandrina (wife of Rev. Henry Cunliffe, a son of Sir Robert Cunliffe, 4th Baronet).
 Together, they were the parents of five children, only one of whom married: